andersbekkevard/slack/README.md

 - Messages are stored as individual `.md` files in the `messages/` directory
 - Files are named using European date format: `DD.MM.YY.md`
 - The bot runs daily at 08:00 UTC and checks for files matching today's date
+- Channel selection per message folder:
+  - If a subfolder contains a file named `SLACK_CHANNEL_ID`, its first non-empty line is used as the channel ID for messages in that folder
+  - Otherwise, the bot uses the default from environment: `SLACK_CHANNEL_ID` or `CHANNEL_ID`

 ### File Structure
 ```